swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 genericFn([1, 2]) // OK: Array<Int> is Copyable
 ```

 In [SE-0390](0390-noncopyable-structs-and-enums.md) the prefix `~` syntax was introduced only in the inheritance clause of a nominal type to "suppress" its default `Copyable` conformance.
-This proposal completes the picture by defining the semantics of `~Copyable` as the inverse of a constraint that _cancels out the default requirements_ for `Copyable` conformance.
+This proposal completes the picture by defining the semantics of `~Copyable` as an inverse constraint that _cancels out the default requirements_ for `Copyable` conformance.
 The definition of inverses for types other than `Copyable` is outside the scope of this proposal.

 A generic parameter can have its default `Copyable` requirement removed by applying its inverse `~Copyable` to the parameter as a constraint: